Consider These Factors

 - Swipe fees.
 Some credit card companies may allow individual retailers to set and charge a fee when you swipe your credit card.

 - Other fees.
 Ask about fees when you get a cash advance, make a late payment, or go over your credit limit.
 Some credit card companies also charge a monthly fee.
 Be careful: sometimes companies may also try to upsell by offering other services such as credit protection, insurance, or debt coverage.
-The Federal Reserve has more information about credit card fees.

 The Fair Credit and Charge Card Disclosure Act require credit and charge card issuers to include this information on credit applications.
 The Federal Trade Commission (FTC) offers a wide range of free publications on credit and consumer rights.
 The Federal Reserve Board provides a free brochure on choosing a credit card and a guide to credit protection laws.